Tiny-house movement: Legality

 In New Zealand, some district councils have sought to classify mobile homes and tiny homes on wheels as buildings, subject to the Building Act 2004.
 This was backed by the Ministry of Business, Innovation and Employment (MBIE) in a determination that was then challenged in District Court (Dall v MBIE).
 Judge Callaghan found in favor of Dall's argument that his home was not a building, ruling the council and MBIE to have erred in saying it was.
 Other cases have since been heard, but no further clarifications have been made by the New Zealand Government as of January 2021.

-In the US, for a mobile tiny home to be legal on the road, it has to be less than 13.5 feet (4.1 m) to pass under bridges.
+In the US, for a mobile tiny home to be legal on the road, it has to be less than 13.5 feet (4.1 m) tall, in order to pass under bridges.